THE CORNBREAD LAB MANUAL

 Cornbread batter on a casserole

-Yes, great idea.
+Yes, a great idea.
 Top chicken casseroles, chili, beans, barbecue, or your favorite casserole with a layer of cornbread batter.
 The easiest way to be sure that the cornbread will bake evenly over a casserole and not be undercooked where it meets the filling is to be sure that the filling is hot before adding the cornbread batter.

 How to incorporate cornmeal into your own baking